apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 export HADOOP_CONF_DIR=/home/streamx/conf
 ```

 This effectively cut off the default logic of Flink on K8s loading HDFS configuration.
-This operation ensures that A StreamPark only connects to A Hadoop environment, while B StreamPark connects to B Hadoop environment, thus achieving complete isolation between testing and production environments.
+This operation ensures that A Apache StreamPark only connects to A Hadoop environment, while B Apache StreamPark connects to B Hadoop environment, thus achieving complete isolation between testing and production environments.

 Specifically, after this command takes effect, we can ensure that Flink jobs submitted on port 10002 connect to the B Hadoop environment.
 Thus, the B Hadoop environment is isolated from the Hadoop environment used by Flink jobs submitted on port 10000 in the past, effectively preventing interference between different environments and ensuring system stability and reliability.